casmlab/politicians-tweets/README.md

 ## Acknowledge the Dataset Providers

-If you use the data, please cite the NivaDuck paper (bibtex below) and include the following acknowledgment:
+If you use the data, please cite the NivaDuck and DISMISS papers (bibtex below). and include the following acknowledgment:

 > The Twitter U.S.and India Politicians dataset is supported by [the Michigan Institute for Data Science](https://midas.umich.edu/), [Advanced Research Computing - Technology Services](https://arc.umich.edu/), and [Consulting for Statistics, Computing & Analytics Research](https://cscar.research.umich.edu/), and [Dr. Libby Hemphill's](https://www.si.umich.edu/people/libby-hemphill) research group in the [School of Information](https://www.si.umich.edu/).

 ## Cite the NivaDuck paper

 ### BibTeX
+When using the Indian politicians dataset
 ```
 @inproceedings{
 10.1145/3400806.3400830,